Resa-Obamwonyi/Resa-Obamwonyi/README.md

 - 🔭 I’m currently working on Becoming an all rounded Software Engineer.
 - 🌱 I’m currently learning anything Web and Web development related.
 - 💬 Ask me about Python, Javascript, Django, Flask, SQL, HTML, CSS and anything else that makes the web tick!
-- 🌱 Also, I have caught a bug for Java and Automations.
+- 🌱 Also, I have caught a bug for Java, Cloud and Automations.
 - 😄 Pronouns are She/Her
 - ⚡ Fun fact: I love the sound of rain and solving algorithms.
 - 📫 How to reach me: shoot me a mail at theresaobamwonyi@gmail.com